-1.1 Caneparo Associates Limited has been appointed by AG Hondo Pope's Road BV ('the Applicant') to prepare an Outline Construction Logistics Plan (CLP) for the office-led mixed use scheme at Pope's Road, Brixton (the 'Development') in the London Borough of Lambeth (LBL).

-1.2 The application site comprises a funnel shaped parcel of land situated between two large railway viaducts.
+- 1.1 Caneparo Associates Limited has been appointed by AG Hondo Pope's Road BV ('the Applicant') to prepare an Outline Construction Logistics Plan (CLP) for the office-led mixed use scheme at Pope's Road, Brixton (the 'Development') in the London Borough of Lambeth (LBL). - 1.2 The application site comprises a funnel shaped parcel of land situated between two large railway viaducts.
 The site is bound by Pope's Road to the west, at its widest point, and Valentia Place to the east, at its narrowest point.
-The site currently comprises a single storey building in use as a retail store, and the prevailing height of the surroundings buildings is 2-5 storeys to the north, west and south, rising to 8-storeys to the east.

-1.3 The description of development is as follows:
+The site currently comprises a single storey building in use as a retail store, and the prevailing height of the surroundings buildings is 2-5 storeys to the north, west and south, rising to 8-storeys to the east. - 1.3 In April 2020, a planning application (LPA Ref: 20/01347/FUL) was submitted to the London Borough of Lambeth (LBL) seeking the redevelopment of the site.
+This Outline Construction Logistics Plan (CLP) has been prepared following the submission of a CLP with the original planning application, with this CLP taking account of the amendments to the development proposals and taking account of comments raised on by LBL Highways on the original application CLP.
+The amended description of development is as follows:

-"Demolition of the existing building and erection of a part G + 19, part G + 8 storey building comprising flexible A1/A3/B1/D1/D2 uses at basement, ground and first floor, with restaurant (A3) use on floor 8 and B1 accommodation on floors 2 to 19, with plant enclosures at roof level, and associated cycle parking, servicing and all necessary enabling works."
+"Demolition of existing building and erection of a part G + 19, part G + 8 storey building comprising flexible A1/A3/B1/D1/D2 uses at basement, ground and first floor, restaurant use (A3) at floor 8 and B1 accommodation on floors 2 to 19, with plant enclosure at roof level, and associated cycle parking, servicing and all necessary enabling works."